Mineral Makeup Companies Violating FDA Law

 Truth In Marketing Of Our Mineral Makeup and Skincare products

-We are an FDA registered company under the voluntary program and as a mineral makeup manufacturer, we believe this is vital to our credibility of the products we provide as complying with all FDA regulations.
+We are a company that creates and manufactures our own mineral makeup brand, and we believe what is vital to our credibility of the products we provide is to comply with all FDA regulations.
 Yet this does not mean they endorse any of our products.
 No matter the type or size of the lab, large or small, GMP (Good Manufacturing Practices) is required in order to provide delivery of the safest and cleanest product to customers.

 So What Does FDA Certify?